 Ndobe — who is number three on the ANC’s province to province list for the May 8 elections and its former KZN deputy provincial secretary — appeared briefly along with Harry Gwala municipal manager Zwelibanzi Sikhosana, businessperson Mbulelo Mpofana and former South African Police Service tactical response team (TRT) member Sibonelo Myeza.

 The four are accused of murdering Magaqa and attempting to murder councillors Nontsikelelo Mafu and Jabulile Msiya in an ambush in July 2017 in the southern KwaZulu-Natal town.
 Magaqa died from his injuries two months later while both Mafu and Msiya were wounded but survived.

 A fifth accused has reportedly turned state witness and did not appear in court with the four.

 Ndobe and his co-accused were not asked to plead.

 They will all be remanded in custody until March 25, when they will make a bail application.

 Prosecutor Shohana Moodley said the four had been charged with premeditated murder, a Schedule 6 offence, which meant that they would have to show exceptional circumstances if they were to be granted bail.

-Ndobe sat silently in the dock as the packed courtroom strained to hear Moodley and defence lawyers address Magistrate Riazz Essack, who remanded the accused in custody until Monday when all four accused will apply for bail.
+Ndobe sat silently in the dock as the packed courtroom strained to hear Moodley and defence lawyers address Judge Riazz Essack, who remanded the accused in custody until Monday when all four accused will apply for bail.